mcarbonell/trivia-master/docs/DONE.md

     *   Implemented a fixed number of questions per game session (currently 10 questions).
     *   Includes a "Game Over" screen displaying the final score and offering options to play again (same topic/difficulty) or start a completely new game.

+## User Profiles & Data

+*   **User Registration & Login**: Users can create accounts and log in using email and password via Firebase Authentication.
+*   **Player Profile Page (`/profile`)**:
+    *   Registered users have a dedicated profile page to view their performance.
+    *   **Game History**: A paginated table shows a log of all completed game sessions.
+    *   **Overall Statistics**: Displays summary stats like total games played and overall accuracy.
+    *   **Performance Highlights**: Automatically identifies and displays the user's best and worst-performing categories based on accuracy.
+    *   **Performance Chart**: A bar chart visualizes the user's accuracy across all played categories.
+*   **Game Session Tracking**: Completed games are saved to Firestore, linking scores and topics to the user's account (`gameSessionService.ts`).

 ## Data Model & Question Integrity

 *   **Robust Data Model Refactoring**: